 30 Fun Things to Do in Calgary in Summer

-23. Celebrate Canada Day
+27. Celebrate Canada Day

-The Prince’s Island Park holds several different venues easily reachable on foot – Indigenous Powwow, artisanal market, live concerts at Fort Calgary and along Riverfront Avenue.
-At 11 pm, catch the fireworks above Centre Street Bridge.
+Celebrate Canada’s birthday on July 1st and join the year’s biggest party.
+With celebrations happening all over the city, choosing where to go is hard.
+The Prince’s Island Park holds several venues easily reachable on foot – Indigenous Powwow, artisanal market, live concerts at Fort Calgary, and along Riverfront Avenue.
+At 11 pm, catch the fireworks above Stampede Park.

-24. Swim in outdoor pool
+28. Swim in an outdoor pool or lake

 Another option is to refresh in the channel on St. Patrick’s Island Park.
+Try Chestermere Lake or Sikome Lake in Fish Creek Provincial Park for a calmer space with a swimming option.

-24. Relax in St. Patrick’s Island Park
+30. Relax in St. Patrick’s Island Park

-One of the oldest parks in Calgary (located in downtown by the George C. King Bridge) was renovated in 2015.
-Now it’s a beautiful place with an amphitheatre, biking trail, children’s playground, several benches and resting areas across the park.
+One of Calgary’s oldest parks (located downtown by the George C. King Bridge) was renovated in 2015.
+It’s a beautiful place with an amphitheatre, a biking trail, a children’s playground, benches, and rest areas across the park.
+And, of course, events, live music, and markets.
+It’s my favourite park for relaxing and enjoying the sun.

 Things to do in Calgary in summer - Relax in St. Patrick’s Island Park